-3. National Treatment rule 4.
-Market Access rule 5.
-Between willing countries within the WTO, aiming to gradually pull more in, towards an eventual multilateral agreement.
-7.Another plurilateral of willing countries within the WTO, aimed at eventual multilateral coverage.
-8.Especially Viking, Laval, Rüffert, Luxembourg decisions of the European Court of Justice hile the UK government's approach to Europe seems to follow the notion "less is more", on the continent all major political parties Conservatives, Socialists, Liberals and Greens - argue that "more Europe" is the answer to the euro crisis.
+3. National Treatment rule

+4. Market Access rule 5.
+Between willing countries with-

+8. Especially Viking, Laval, Rüffert, Luxembourg decisions of the European Court of Justice hile the UK government's approach to Europe seems to follow the notion "less is more", on the continent all major political parties Conservatives, Socialists, Liberals and Greens - argue that "more Europe" is the answer to the euro crisis.
 While more Europe is certainly needed in some areas, pro-Europeans should focus their forces on making the EU more responsive to citizens.
-And they should realise that sometimes less can indeed be more - but combined with a real pro-European heart.
+And they should realise that sometimes less can indeed be more - but combined with a real pro-European